Father Arrested in Bulandshahr for Allegedly Killing Daughter Over Stolen Candy

 According to police, a complaint was lodged at Ratanpur village on March 27 by the girl's mother, Aarti, who alleged that her husband, Pushpendra alias Pappu Sharma, beat their daughter with a stick, leading to her death.

-According to police, Pushpendra was enraged after a local shopkeeper complained to him that his daughter had stolen a packet of candy from his shop.
+Pushpendra was enraged after a local shopkeeper complained to him that his daughter had stolen a packet of candy from his shop, police said.

 Based on the complaint, police registered an FIR at the Narora police station and arrested Pushpendra on Sunday.